s-earnest/s-earnest.github.io/_posts/2020-01-10-The-Ritual-for-Data-Analysis.md

 ---

-> This is an article.
+> This is the main steps for each data analysis project.
 {: .prompt-info }